dbos-inc/dbos-docs/docs/cloud-tutorials/application-management.md

 - To retrieve the status of a particular application, run [`npx dbos-cloud app status <app-name>`](../api-reference/cloud-cli.md#npx-dbos-cloud-app-status).
 To retrieve the statuses of all applications, run [`npx dbos-cloud app list`](../api-reference/cloud-cli.md#npx-dbos-cloud-app-list).

-Applications are run in microVMs sized with 1vCPU and 512MB of RAM.
+Applications run in [Firecracker microVMs](https://firecracker-microvm.github.io/) with 1vCPU and 512MB of RAM.
 Note that files on disk are ephemeral and not persisted between deployments.

 ### Managing Application Versions